-Born and raised in Hollis, Queens, New York City, his father Daniel was a public school attendance supervisor.
+Born and raised in Hollis, Queens, New York City, his father, Daniel was a public school attendance supervisor.
 He is the older brother of Rev. Joseph Simmons, known as "Run" of Run-DMC.
 Simmons attended City College of New York but left to begin promoting local rap music acts, including Kurtis Blow and Run-DMC, and producing records.

 In 1984, he and Rick Rubin founded Def Jam Records, signing the Beastie Boys, LL Cool J, and other artists.
 Def Jam is one piece in Simmons' corporation, Rush Communications, which includes a management company, a clothing company called Phat Farm, a movie production house, television shows such as Def Comedy Jam, a magazine, and an advertising agency.

 Simmons contributes to the contemporary American Civil Rights movement and social justice efforts.
 He aided voting efforts in the 2004 US presidential election.
 Simmons, a vegan, has also spoken out against cruelty in factory farms and slaughterhouses.
-In 2005 he began contributing blogs at The Huffington Post.
+In 2005 he began contributing to blogs to The Huffington Post.
 Simmons was working on a project to fight anti-Semitism.
 This project included Beyonce, Leonardo Dicaprio, and Will Smith.
 In August 2006, Simmons hosted a reception in support of Republican United States Senate candidate from Maryland, Michael Steele.

 In November 2017, model Keri Claussen Khalighi accused Simmons of sexual assault in 1991 when she was seventeen.
-On December 13, 2017, The Los Angeles Times published an investigative report in which five women accused Simmons of sexual misconduct; including an alleged rape.
-On the same day, The New York Times published the accounts of four other women who accused Simmons of inappropriate conduct; including three alleged rapes.
+On December 13, 2017, The Los Angeles Times published an investigative report in which five women accused Simmons of sexual misconduct, including an alleged rape.
+On the same day, The New York Times published the accounts of four other women who accused Simmons of inappropriate conduct, including three alleged rapes.
 In response to the allegations, Simmons stated he "never had a sexual encounter that was not consensual or lawful.
 Ever."